offertoro/VideoViewer/part2/README.md

-We need to build a mysql db to hold all data.
-We would like to segregate the data itslef into different tiers of availability:
+We need to build a mysql db to hold most of the data.
+We would like to segregate it into different tiers of availability:

 * Tier 1 - Highest availability as this data is accessed very frequently.
 Data is best to be managed directly on RAM.
 * Tier 2 - Medium availability.
 This data is not accessed all the time but still needs to be available for fast access.
 Best managed on SSD.